upasadena/interactive-cyoa-tutorial/docs/mechanics/images.md

 An alternative method for compressing the entire project is by using Agregen's [CYOA Compressor](https://agregen.gitlab.io/cyoa-compressor/).
 You could even use the two methods in conjunction if truly need to.
-However, if you truly are desparate to lower the size of your project, consider using [external images](#external-images).
+However, if you truly are desperate to lower the size of your project, consider using [external images](#external-images).

 ## Local vs External Images